 Manerba del Garda - the Island of Rabbits.

-As the name suggests, one of its attractions of this tiny island is the presence of numerous rabbits that are now well-accustomed to the company of humans.
-Furthermore, when conditions permit, the island can be reached on foot by means of a strip of seabed that connects it with the mainland near the Camping San Biagio site.
-In very low tide the water level is knee-high.
+As the name suggests, one of the attractions of this tiny island is the presence of rabbits that are now well-accustomed to the company of humans.
+When conditions allow for it, the island can be reached on foot by means of a low-water passage connecting it with the mainland near the San Biagio Camping site.
+In very low tide the water is knee-high.
 For the less adventurous, and in case of bad weather, a paid taxi-boat service is available.
-The Isola dei Conigli environs are very popular with scuba divers and the Scoglio dell'Altare (Altar Reef) is undoubtedly one of the best-known diving locations on Lake Garda.
-The reef descends to a depth of 150 metres and is famous for two large ledges covered with yellow sponges and for a grotto that conserves large shoals of royal perch, pike, tench, eel and bleak fish.
+The Isola dei Conigli area is very popular with scuba divers and the Scoglio dell'Altare (Altar Rock) is undoubtedly one of the best-known diving locations on Lake Garda.
+The crag descends to a depth of 150 metres and is famous for two wide ledges covered with yellow sponges and for a grotto that houses large shoals of royal perch, pike, tench, eel and bleak fish.

-For a charming day out immersed in nature, Villa Pallavicino at Stresa on Lake Maggiore is well worth a visit.
-Part botanical garden and part zoo, the park surrounding the villa has magnificent magnolia trees, sequoias, an imposing Lebanese cedar and well-kept lawns bordered by rhododendrons, camellias and azaleas.
-The greenhouses contain more exotic species and the animals are relatively free to move around.
-Strolling in the park you are likely to spot over 40 different species: llamas, zebras, Tibetan goats, fallow deer, kangaroos, flamingos, swans and brightly coloured parrots.
+For a charming day out in nature, Villa Pallavicino at Stresa on Lake Maggiore is well worth a visit.
+Part botanical garden and part zoo, the park surrounding the villa has magnificent magnolia trees, sequoias, an imposing Lebanese cedar and well-kept lawns bordered by rhododendrons, camellias and azaleas: the greenhouses contain additional exotic species.
+Animals are relatively free to move around.
+Strolling in the park you are likely to spot over forty different species: llamas, zebras, Tibetan goats, fallow deer, kangaroos, flamingos, swans and brightly coloured parrots.